 Some astronomers who like thinking outside the box suggested that one might put a satellite 550 AU away from the sun.
 At this point, the aforementioned curvature of the spacetime bends light just right, making it possible to use the sun itself as, essentially, the primary lens of a huge gravitational telescope.
 This idea is called a solar foci telescope.

-An example: Start at the equator.
-Go to the north pole.
+- An example: Start at the North Pole.
+Go to the equator.
 Turn right 90 degrees.
-Proceed to equator.
+Continue along the equator.
 Turn right 90 degrees.
 You will reach your starting point.
 Nifty, huh?◊

 Some starfield simulators do this, too.
 Stars that vanish off one edge of the volume of space appear at the opposite one, resulting in the stars being positioned on the 3D surface of a 4D torus.